Success

 “They want obedient workers, people just smart enough to run the machines and do the paperwork, but just dumb enough to passively accept their lot."

-We’ve often been told education is for our benefit.
 But it might be worth asking, who does this system really serve?

 I mean, if the system was designed to create compliant workers, then it’s doing a damn good job.

-So when someone tells you education is your ticket to success, maybe ask, whose success are we talking about?
+So, when someone tells you education is your ticket to success, maybe ask, whose success are we talking about?

 The Real Price Tag of Higher Education